nick-youngblut/SIPSim/README.md

 ### Dependency install issues (using Anaconda)

+* boost-python
+  * install via conda or see [boost.org](http://www.boost.org/doc/libs/1_64_0/libs/python/doc/html/index.html) on other methods to install
 * scipy libgrfortran issues
   * See https://github.com/ilastik/ilastik-build-conda/issues/17
 * scipy MKL issues
   * See https://github.com/BVLC/caffe/issues/3884
   * MKL can be shut down.
 See [this blog post](https://www.continuum.io/blog/developer-blog/anaconda-25-release-now-mkl-optimizations)
     * This can be done by: `conda install nomkl`

 ## Installation of SIPSim